-As mentioned before, the Japanese manufacturer has given the Outback’s interior a major uplift in quality.
+As mentioned before, the Japanese manufacturer has given the Outback’s interior a major uplift in quality compared with previous-generation models.
 It’s a common issue with cars from Japan – their dash materials often feel on the cheap side and while they last forever, at this sort of price point customers expect a touch more finesse.

-To find out why we rate this car so highly in such illustrious company, read on for the full 2015 Subaru Outback review.
+To find out why we rate this car so highly in such illustrious company, read on for the full Subaru Outback review.

 The best aspects of this car are: the symmetrical 4 wheel drive, the 2.5 boxer petrol engine, the gearbox, the...
 Read owner review